MDL definitions

 SYSCOL(6)

-Defines the color of a system.
-Value is an index into the used color palette.
+Defines the color of a system as the index number of the color in the used color palette.

 SYSID(2)